MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/04-manage-topics.md

 In addition to adding updating existing nodes, you can use Copilot to add new ones.

-1. Make sure that no node is selected by clicking in the empty space around the nodes.
+1. Make sure that no node is selected by selecting the empty space around the nodes.

 1. In the **Edit with Copilot** panel, in the **What do you want to do?** field, enter the following text: